jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_hours.rst

       ./makePythonTdd.ps1 sleep_duration

-  it makes the folders and files for the project, installs packages, then runs the first test and the terminal shows an :ref:`AssertionError`
+  it makes the folders and files for the project, installs packages, runs the first test and the terminal shows an :ref:`AssertionError`

   .. code-block:: python